tariq-abdulghani/annotation-driven-dynamic-forms/README.md

 - [x] defaults like required controls have an `*` default error class
 - [x] supports composition of forms
 - [x] supports submit and reset actions
+- [x] responsive relies on bootstrap5

 - [ ] theming is not supported yet
+- [ ] single column layout is not supported yet
 - [ ] custom styling is not supported yet
 - [ ] internationalization is not supported yet